 Make a Flavor-Packed Greek Yogurt

 Ditch the fatty chipotle mayo and make a homemade version with a protein-filled Greek yogurt base instead.
 To whip up a batch, mix a container of plain Greek yogurt with pepper, onion powder, minced garlic and hot sauce to taste.
-Store in a mason jar or Tupperware container and use on sandwiches, grilled fish, and burgers or even set it out with some veggies for last minute appetizer.
-And speaking of mason jars, check out these 20 Awesome Recipes for Mason Jar Salads.
+Store in a Mason jar or Tupperware container and use on sandwiches, grilled fish, and burgers or even set it out with some veggies for last minute appetizer.

 Make Mexican Hot Cocoa